thomaskrabichler/thomaskrabichler/README.md

 👋 **Hello!** I'm Thomas, a 24-year-old developer and computer science student from Austria.

-- **Mobile App Development:** I've been building full-stack mobile apps with Flutter for over 4 years, combining innovation with functionality.
+📱 Flutter Development: Over the past 4 years, I've specialized in building maintainable full-stack mobile apps with Flutter, employing efficient architectural patterns like BLoC

-- **Quant Trading:** Alongside app development, I have a strong interest in the field of quant trading.
-My approach is rooted in the use of statistical models, particularly time series analysis, for the development of robust trading bots and systems.
+💹 **Quant Trading:** Beyond mobile development, I've delved deep into quant trading.
+My methods mainly include statistical models, especially time series analysis, to build sophisticated trading bots and systems.

-If you'd like to connect, discuss collaboration, or simply ask questions, please feel free to reach out.
+🤝 If you're interested in connecting, discussing collaboration, or simply have questions, don't hesitate to get in touch.
+Looking forward to engaging with you!